getify/Functional-Light-JS/ch8.md

 The visual order for that manual composition of the standalone style is neither strictly left-to-right (top-to-bottom) nor right-to-left (bottom-to-top); it's inner-to-outer, which harms the readability.

 Automatic composition normalizes the reading order as right-to-left (bottom-to-top) for both styles.
-So, to explore the implications of the form differences, let's examine composition specifically; it seems like it should be straightforward, but it's a little awkward in both cases.
+So, to explore the implications of the style differences, let's examine composition specifically; it seems like it should be straightforward, but it's a little awkward in both cases.

 ### Composing Method Chains